 You will receive notification from either the court appointed liquidator of the company or from SCLAHIGA.
 The notice will be sent to your address on file with the company.

-State law limits protection to an aggregate of $300,000.
-The Association will provide coverage for your policy or policies up to the $300,000 limit.
+State law limits protection to an aggregate of $300,000 for all policies except major medical health policies which are limited to $500,000.
+The Association will provide coverage for your policy or policies up to the limit.

 SCLAHIGA is authorized to make assessments against all member companies by line of business to raise the funds needed.